How to Take IVF Injections at Home?

 Stomach (Abdomen)

-• Site Selection: Select a location that is about 1-2 inches away from the belly button, below the navel, but above the hip bones.
+- Site Selection: Select a location that is about 1-2 inches away from the belly button, below the navel, but above the hip bones, ensuring it includes sufficient fatty tissue for effective absorption—this process can quickly become second nature.
+Remember to dispose of your needle and syringe in a proper sharps container immediately after injection.

-• Insert Needle: Grasp the syringe like a pencil, then poke the needle directly into the pinched skin at a 90-degree angle.
+- Insert Needle: Grasp the syringe like a pencil, then poke the needle directly into the pinched skin at a 90-degree angle, ensuring the syringe is properly filled from a vial after carefully removing the needle cover.

 Thigh

 Injecting the thigh follows the general steps of injecting the stomach.
 First, you have to select the site of injection, which is, in this case, on the front of the thigh, midway between the knee and hip, on the outer aspect.
+It’s also important to prepare a clean, flat surface.
 Pinch the skin, insert the needle, and then inject the medication slowly and steadily.
-Afterward, just remove the needle and apply pressure on the injection site.
+Afterward, just remove the needle and let go of the pinched skin while applying pressure on the injection site, letting go of the pinched skin.

 After IVF Injection at Home